 Three types of CFD simulation are carried out: Unsteady Reynolds-Averaged Navier-Stokes (URANS) simulations solve the Reynolds averaged form of the Navier-Stokes equations (see Section 4.3) in order to reduce the computational time.
-For the URANS simulations, two popular eddy-viscosity-type turbulence models are tested, the one equation Spalart-Allmaras (S-A) model and the two equation $k-\epsilon$ model.
+For the URANS simulations, two popular eddy-viscosity-type turbulence models are tested, the one equation Spalart-Allmaras (S-A) model and the two equation k- ε model.
 In addition, large eddy simulations (LES) are also tested, for which the equations are not Reynolds-averaged in time, but averaged in volume.
 Computational requirements are increased, but a sub-grid scale model (SGS) is used to model the sub-grid sized turbulence to keep grid density to sensible levels.
 Finally, a Detached Eddy Simulation (DES) is carried out; a hybrid method of LES and URANS, with the near-wall region being modelled with a URANS model and the outer region with LES.

 According to Ferriera et al., the S-A model predicts a later onset of vorticity generation (Figure 2.33a) compared to the PIV data (Figure 2.32a).
-Roll-up of trailing edge vorticity is not shown at the $\psi$ =120° position (Figure 2.33e).
-The more computationally expensive k- $\epsilon$ model, appears to have a better prediction of the onset of stall (Figure 2.33b), the scale of the leading edge vortex appears to be well matched to the experiment, but the expected roll-up of trailing edge vorticity (as shown in the PIV measurements, Figure 2.32b) is not visible in Figure 2.33f.
+Roll-up of trailing edge vorticity is not shown at the ψ =120° position (Figure 2.33e).
+The more computationally expensive k- ε model, appears to have a better prediction of the onset of stall (Figure 2.33b), the scale of the leading edge vortex appears to be well matched to the experiment, but the expected roll-up of trailing edge vorticity (as shown in the PIV measurements, Figure 2.32b) is not visible in Figure 2.33f.
 LES analysis shows shedding of leading edge vorticity and the roll-up of the trailing edge wake are simulated.
 However, the vorticity shed at the leading edge (Figure 2.33c) covers a larger region than shown in the experimental results and appears to be a series of small vortices rather than one large dynamic stall vortex.
 Roll-up of the trailing edge wake also occurs too early in the rotation (Figure 2.33g).
-The DES is said to present the best simulation relative to the experiment: Figure 2.33d shows a leading-edge vortex has been shed before $\psi$ =90°; early stall would have a significant effect on the predicted performance.
+The DES is said to present the best simulation relative to the experiment, although the onset of stall appears to be predicted to occur much earlier than the experiment:

+Figure 2.33d shows a leading-edge vortex has been shed before ψ =90°; early stall would have a significant effect on the predicted performance.